Marianne Brocklehurst: Egyptology

+She made several drawings during her trips to Egypt, many of which show up in her published diary and some of which are displayed at various museums.

 Brocklehurst was a funder of excavation efforts.
 She contributed to Edwards' Egypt Exploration Fund, and was an early subscriber to the fund-raising efforts of Flinders Petrie.
 Through these connections she acquired a number of artefacts.
 Brocklehurst offered funding to the local council to build a museum to hold these objects, and as a result Macclesfield's West Park museum was opened in 1898.
 There was some dispute between the Brocklehursts and the council about the building of the museum, and she remained in London on the opening day.